nadunwee/Online-Store/README.md

 - JavaScript: The programming language used for the backend logic.
 - React JS: JavaScript web framework
-- MySQL: The database management system used to store user information, income, and expenses.
 - FireBase - For database integration.